Student Research and Other Opportunities

 Students also have the opportunity to apply for a Stetson Undergraduate Research Experience (SURE) grant.
 The SURE grant provides funding for equipment, room and board, travel and other expenses for students to work with a faculty mentor on a summer research project proposed by the student.
-Jozefina Logu, Jennifer Mondelli, Steven Pilato, and Matthew Vanaman are recent SURE grant recipients from the Psychology Department.
+Jozefina Logu, Jennifer Mondelli, Steven Pilato, and Matthew Vanaman are 2016 SURE grant recipients from the Psychology Department.
 A more recent 2018 recipient is Mackenzie Nalven.
 Read more about her project.

 Stetson students are encouraged to explore a variety of volunteer service opportunities through the Office of Career and Professional Development.
 Advanced psychology majors have the opportunity to include a supervised internship as one of their courses.
 The internship experience can provide a significant step forward toward graduate work or direct entry into the job market.

 Our students have interned with Stewart-Marchman-Act Behavioral Healthcare, the Central Florida Zoo, the DeLand Police Department, the Florida Autism Center, and many other facilities.
-Please contact Dr. Chris Ferguson for more information.
+Please contact Chris Ferguson, Ph.D., for more information.

 Teaching and Research Apprenticeships